Chivalry

 “I swear to uphold the values of chivalry and to protect the weak and defenseless.”

 The above quote from a knightly oath emphasizes the importance of chivalric virtues such as courage and compassion.
-It also highlights the knight’s duty to serve and protect those who are vulnerable.
+It also highlights the knight’s duty to serve and protect the vulnerable.

 Another key aspect of knight oaths was the use of religious symbolism.
-Knights often swore oaths on holy relics, such as a sword that was believed to have belonged to a saint.
-This practice reinforced the idea that the code of chivalry was divinely inspired, and that knights were bound by a sacred duty.
+Knights often swore oaths on holy relics, such as a sword believed to have belonged to a saint.
+This practice reinforced the idea that the code of chivalry was divinely inspired and that knights were bound by a sacred duty.

 The symbolism within knight oaths also extended to the physical objects that knights carried.
 For example, a knight’s armor and shield were adorned with symbols that conveyed his allegiance and identity.
 These symbols served as a visual representation of the knight’s commitment to his lord and the chivalric code.